eaasglobal/docs/depin.md

 At the heart of EAAS GLOBAL's revolutionary approach lies DEPIN – a sophisticated hardware solution complemented by a user-friendly mobile application.
 DEPIN, available in two variants – DEEP and TOUCH, caters to both large-scale energy installations and smaller users, respectively.
 Leveraging over 1500 data points, DEPIN seamlessly integrates with the EAAS GLOBAL ecosystem, enabling users to track and monitor their energy consumption while earning rewards in the form of CO2 credits.

-## $Depin Token: Empowering Users with Versatile Utility
+## $DEPIN Token: Empowering Users with Versatile Utility

-In addition to the revolutionary DEPIN hardware and mobile app ecosystem, EAAS GLOBAL is excited to introduce the $Depin – a versatile digital asset that enhances user engagement and facilitates seamless transactions within the green energy ecosystem.
-Designed to validate CO2 credits for both business-to-business and business-to-consumer users, the $Depin token offers a wide range of utility, empowering users to maximize their impact and participation in the green energy revolution.
+In addition to the revolutionary DePIN hardware and mobile app ecosystem, EAAS GLOBAL is excited to introduce the $DEPIN token – a versatile digital asset that enhances user engagement and facilitates seamless transactions within the green energy ecosystem.
+Designed to validate CO2 credits for both business-to-business and business-to-consumer users, the $DEPIN token offers a wide range of utility, empowering users to maximize their impact and participation in the green energy revolution.

 **Earnings:**